 The basic principle here is delayed gratification as opposed to instant gratification.

 Human nature has more appeal towards instant gratification and that is why it requires discipline to do otherwise.
 Discipline is the action of rearing our natural inclinations to go another way.
-When we excercise discipline, essentially, we are commanding ourselfves to do something other than default to gravity.
+When we exercise discipline, essentially, we are commanding ourselves to do something other than default to gravity.

 Vision is another key component in resisting the appeal of instant gratification.
 We must have some perception and foresight in order to set the mode for delayed gratification.
 With vision, we can perceive and recognize that the path of least resistance is not necessarily the best way.

 Motivation for discipline comes much easier when we are able to catch a glimpse of the potential rewards of delayed gratification and proceed accordingly.

 Much too often, we are overly concerned about what others think when we are in the early stages of building our business.
 We may grow anxious when friends and family look at us with doubt and skepticism.
 Most people do not understand the process involved with building a profitable and sustainable business; and, in fact, most people building businesses don’t understand it, which is why so many fail.
 But we do not need to be preoccupied with the shortsightedness of others; Rather persevering with diligence in a worthy pursuit to grow a lasting enterprise.

 Delayed gratification in entrepreneurship is an essential element, so keep faith and stay the course!